VOLTTRON/volttron/docs/source/platform-features/message-bus/multi-platform/multi-platform-rabbit/agent-communication-rabbitmq.rst

 Non SSL based authentication will not be supported for communication to remote RabbitMQ based VOLTTRON instances.
 A VOLTTORN instance that wants to communicate with a remote instance should first request a SSL certificate that is signed by the remote instance.
 To facilitate this process there will be a web based server API for requesting, listing, approving and denying certificate requests.
-This api will be exposed via the MasterWebService and will be available to any RabbitMQ based VOLTTRON instance with SSL enabled.
+This api will be exposed via the PlatformWebService and will be available to any RabbitMQ based VOLTTRON instance with SSL enabled.
 This API will be tested and used in the following agents:

 - ForwarderAgent